karwler/Thrones/README.md

   - store preferences externally by default
 - LIBDROID : bool = 0
   - download libraries for Android Studio
+- NATIVE : bool = 0
+  - build for the current CPU (only available for Clang and GCC)
 - OPENGLES : bool = 0
   - use OpenGL ES
 - SERVICE : bool = 0